mapattacker/datascience/supervised.rst

 Support Vector Machine
 ***********************
+Have 3 parameters.
+Need to normalize first too!

-Have regularisation using parameter C, just like logistic regression.
+1. Have regularisation using parameter C, just like logistic regression.
 Default to 1.
+2. Type of kernel.
+Default is Radial Basis Function (RBF)
+3. Gamma parameter for adjusting kernel width

 .. code:: python